-I’ve been working from home lately and finding a lot of joy watching nature come back to life this spring.
-Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
-As we adjust to staying safer-at-home, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
-It’s important to build healthy routines amidst all the change.
+Amidst the many challenges of early 2020, I found a lot of joy watching nature come back to life during the spring thaw.
+Things change quickly in spring and considering the pandemic we were living through, even more so that year.
+As we adjusted to that changing reality, all of us at UW-Madison Extension worked on ways to help isolated folks stay connected.

-A sit-spot practice is a great routine to start now that can help you connect with the rhythms of nature, while following public health guidelines.
+A sit-spot practice is a great way to help people connect with the rhythms of nature and local natural communities.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?

 Other than consistency, the most important part of a sit-spot practice is finding a good spot.
 Your sit-spot should be in a natural environment.
-However, natural can be interpreted in different ways.
+However, ‘natural’ can be interpreted in different ways.
 A lawn chair in the back yard, a stump on the back forty, or a park view from your balcony, it all works.
 But it’s best to pick a place that’s easily accessible so you can make sit-spotting a regular routine.
-To keep things simple during the pandemic, try picking a spot at home where you don’t spend much time.
+To keep things simple, try picking a spot at home where you don’t spend much time.
 You can learn a lot about your property by making regular observations of an overlooked location.

 So, do you want to give it try…?